Skip to content

 Most people recognize San Francisco as the tech center of California, but San Diego is a technology-forward city too.
 The city was honored with the Digital Cities Award in 2022, recognizing it’s use of technology to meet city goals.
 San Diego’s commitment to enhancing cyber-security and providing residences with positive digital experiences were reasons for the award.
 A tech-forward city attracts more infrastructure investment, leading to an improved market for data centers.

 San Diego is home to several vital industries allowing you to be close to customers by colocating there.
-The GDP of the greater San Diego-Carlsbad market was almost $268B in 2021, giving a larger GDP than countries like Chile, New Zealand, and Greece.
+The GDP of the greater San Diego-Carlsbad market was almost $268B in 2021.
+This gives the market a larger GDP than countries like Chile, New Zealand, and Greece.
+Technology companies, including Qualcomm, Nokia, Cricket Communications, Websense, and ESET, call the city home.
+In 2016 and 2017, the Center for American Entrepreneurship named San Diego one of America’s top ten cities for technology.

 San Diego is a major hub for life sciences, healthcare, and biotechnology.
 Neurocrine Biosciences, Illumina, Scripps Research, and Salk Institute for Biological Studies all call San Diego home.
 Putting your data center private cloud, or edge computing deployment in San Diego means you are close to clients in this space.